bohpob/mwsat/README.md

 The output files will have the same name as the input, but with `.dat` extension, and will be saved inside the `out` folder.

 The results were analyzed using the Jupyter notebook: `jupyter/sample.ipynb`.

+The project is documented using `Doxygen`.
+Generate the documentation: `doxygen Doxyfile`.